 At the time that I was helping out my colleagues in the CCU all those years ago, over 153,000 post-menopausal women in America were entering one of the largest women’s health studies to be undertaken.
 Today I thank them.

 As participants in the Women’s Health Initiative Study they were recruited between 1993 and 1998 and their magnesium intake at the time, was assessed using a validated food frequency questionnaire.
 It is well known that magnesium plays an important role in cardiac physiology, helping the heart to contract.
 Over the next decade, coronary heart disease was measured in this cohort as well as sudden death.
-Earlier this year, a brand new women’s health study has gone back to this original research, reminding us that as we move into our post-menopause years, [when our periods have stopped for a year or more], then having adequate dietary magnesium (not supplements) matters.
+Earlier this year, a brand new women’s health study has gone back to this original research, reminding us that as we move into our post-menopause years, [when our periods have stopped for a year or more], having adequate dietary magnesium (not supplements) matters.

 Dietary factors which impair Magnesium uptake include high doses of other minerals, non-fermentable fibres (e.g., cellulose, lignin), phytates and oxalates which are often present in certain green vegies and nuts.
 On the other hand, the messages for women to get off resistant starches such as brown rice or bananas is equally disturbing, because the presence of resistant starch in the intestines help to enhance Magnesium uptake.
 [Schuchardt & Hahn, 2017].